 When I was little, I LOVED my birthday.
 It was probably one of my favorite days, next to Christmas of course.
-I remember laying in my bed one time when I was little, and it was a week until my birthday and the week seemed to last an eternity because I was just waiting and anticipating it.
+I remember laying in my bed one time it was a week until my birthday and the week seemed to last an eternity because I was just waiting and anticipating it.
 This year?
 It seemed to have snuck up on me and really hasn’t hit me that it’s tomorrow.
 Birthdays sound fun, but adult birthdays aren’t all bright sugary cakes and character wrapping paper that’s hiding the latest toy that you’ve been begging your parents for.
 It just feels different and less special at 21 than when you’re 12.

 Last year I wrote 20 Lessons in 20 Years for my twentieth birthday, so since my twenty-first birthday is tomorrow I wanted to do something similar!